 Advice for those recently diagnosed and/or beginning to notice symptoms?

-The greatest [advice] that I can give to a person who has been recently diagnosed and/or beginning to notice symptoms is to schedule an appointment with a movement disorder specialist; and find someone that they can talk to, whether it’s another person with Parkinson’s disease, family member or friend – just don’t become isolated.
+The greatest advice that I can give to a person who has been recently diagnosed and/or beginning to notice symptoms is to schedule an appointment with a movement disorder specialist.
+Find someone that they can talk to, whether it’s another person with Parkinson’s disease, family member or friend – just don’t become isolated.

 To find a specialist in your community, call our free Helpline at 1-800-4PD-INFO (1-800-473-4636) from Monday to Friday, 9 a.m.
 ET to 7 p.m.
 ET.